kjecha/kjecha.github.io/_pages/about.md

 I am a PhD student at the University of Lausanne in [Tanja Schwander's](https://www.unil.ch/dee/schwander-group) group.
 My thesis focuses on determining the causes and consequences of the transition to parthenogenesis in insects.

-My current projects focus on molecularly identifying species within the [*Lasius*](https://en.wikipedia.org/wiki/Lasius) genus of ants with contaminated RAD-seq data and understanding the origins of parthenogenetic populations of the ladybug [*Nephus voeltzkowi*](https://en.wikipedia.org/wiki/Nephus_voeltzkowi).
+My current projects focus on understanding the origins of parthenogenetic populations of the ladybug [*Nephus voeltzkowi*](https://en.wikipedia.org/wiki/Nephus_voeltzkowi), including the role that *Wolbachia* has on the transition from sexual reproduction to parthenogenesis in these populations of ladybug, as well as its role in maintaining parthenogenetic populations of *Aptinothrips* grass thrips.

 I enjoy learning and applying new bioinformatics techniques.
 I have become proficient in analyzing various genetic and genomic datasets.